Proof of the graviton MHV formula using Pleba\'nski's second heavenly equation: SDYM and the Parke-Taylor formula

 These can be added and subtracted to give

 The first of the above equations gives us an equation of motion for $f_{AB}$, which we write explicitly as

 Note that here the connection $A_{A \dot A}$ denotes the connection of the SD background, given by \eqref{A_Phi}.
-The above equation can be thought of as two equations, one for $\dot A = 1$ and $\dot A = 2$, we we expand out below as
+The above equation can be thought of as two equations, one for $\dot A = 1$ and $\dot A = 2$, which we expand out below as

 Comparing the above with \eqref{sdym_R_def}, we note that this implies that $f_{1 B}$ is given by the recursion operator $\mR$ acting on $f_{2B}$:

 In fact, the two equations of \eqref{f_R} can be combined to show that